From wind tunnel to super-ellipse

 - Wings and winglets have been drafted in one unit.
 Perfectly matched with the wings our winglets thus significantly reduce drag and at the same time boost the flight qualities.

-- The electric propulsion unit’s compact engine helps to realize an optimal necking of the fuselage’s shape which further reduces aerodynamic drag.
+- The electric propulsion unit’s compact engine helps to realize an optimal contraction of the fuselage’s cross section which further reduces aerodynamic drag.

 - Common aerodynamic loss of performance in the wing-fuselage fillet is minimized by a specific layout of the fuselage section and through using particularly turbulent airfoils in the area close to the fuselage.

-The Antares 20E is thanks to its end-to-end flaperons incredibly well maneuverable.
-The flaps’ regulation is based on a novel control system, for which we have filed a patent.
+The Antares 20E is thanks to its full-span flaperons incredibly well maneuverable.
+The flaps’ regulation is based on a novel control system.
 Additionally we could significantly reduce friction resistance in the entire control system by consequently using high quality ball bearings instead of slide bearings.
 The result are extraordinarily smooth controls.

 Big rudder control surfaces with high aspect ratios and state-of-the-art airfoils guarantee for perfect control under any circumstance in flight and in any wing loading configuration.
 Meanwhile these control surfaces only produce a minimal drag.